Atled9/env/README.md

 Link your own file(s) with `env.c`, `pnt.c`, the `SDL3` library and the `math` library when compiling your program.
-An example build, using `cube_dimension.c` as our entry point, is compilied using the command outlined in this repository's `Makefile`:
+An example build, using `cube_dimension.c` as our entry point, is compiled using the command outlined in this repository's `Makefile`:

 ```
 cc cube_dimension.c env.c pnt.c -lSDL3 -lm -o cube_dimension